ZhengtongYan/Hands-on-Session-1-of-DW-BI-Course-2022-Spring/README.md

 **5.Roll-up Operation (1 point)**

 (1) Build an OLAP cube to calculate the total amount per month, per year, per city, per product category, and per parent category.
+Please sort the results in **ascending orders** on each dimension.

-(2) Roll up the results on two dimensions: first roll-up from month to year and second roll-up from product category to parent category.
+(2) Roll up the results on two dimensions: roll-up from month to year and roll-up from product category to parent category.
+Please sort the results in **ascending orders** on each dimension.

-**Tips**: Roll-up means that you need to remove some attribute in the GROUP BY clause.
+**Tips**: Roll-up means that you need to remove some attributes in the GROUP BY clause.

-**Notice:**: Here the *roll-up operation* is a kind of OLAP operation which is not same the the *ROLLUP function* in SQL.
+**Notice:** Here the *roll-up operation* is a kind of OLAP operation which is not the same as the *ROLLUP function* in SQL.

 **6.Drill-down Operation(1 point)**

 (1) Build an OLAP cube to calculate the total amount per country, per promotion name, and per product category.
+Please sort the results in **ascending orders** on each dimension.

-(2) Drill down the results on two dimensions: first drill-down from country to city and second drill-down from product category to sub-category.
+(2) Drill down the results on two dimensions: drill-down from country to city and drill-down from product category to sub-category.
+Please sort the results in **ascending orders** on each dimension.

-**Tips**: Drill-down means that you want to obtain more details on some dimensions, so you need to add some attribute in the GROUP BY clause.
+**Tips**: Drill-down means that you want to obtain more details on some dimensions, so you need to add some attributes in the GROUP BY clause.

 **7.Slice Operation (1 point)**

 (1) Build an OLAP cube for salesrep's department, quarter, and product category dimensions to calculate the total dollars sold.
+Please sort the results in **ascending orders** on each dimension.

 (2) Slicing the data cube on the first quarter in 2006.
+Please sort the results in **ascending orders** on each dimension.

 **8.Dice Operation (1 point)**

 (1) Build an OLAP cube for promotion name, city, and month dimensions to calculate the total dollars sold.
+Please the results sort in **ascending orders** on each dimension.

 (2) Dicing the data cube in two dimensions: city (Madison and Indianapolis) and month (January and Novemeber).
+Please sort the result in **ascending orders** on each dimension.

 ## **Submission Requirements**: